Difference in peripherality of the inclusive (p, p'x) and (d, d'x) reactions and its implications for phenomenological

-The purpose of this study is to investigate the surface effect in the $(d,d'x)$ reaction and to clarify the difference from that in the $(p,p'x)$ reaction.
-We also aim to clarify the cause of the difference.
-The above analyses are performed utilizing the above-mentioned property of the SCDW model.
-Exploring the difference in surface effects between the two reactions are of interest from the view point not only of nuclear data evaluation but also of fundamental nuclear physics.
-Furthermore, we apply the findings from the SCDW analysis to the implementation of the surface effect into the phenomenological deuteron inelastic scattering model.
-This is intended to show how much microscopic reaction theory contributes to improving phenomenological models.
+The purpose of this study is to investigate the peripherality in the inclusive $(d,d'x)$ reaction and the cause of the difference from that in the inclusive $(p,p'x)$ reaction.
+The analyses are performed utilizing the above-mentioned property of the SCDW model.
+Exploring the difference in the peripherality of the two reactions is of interest from the viewpoint not only of nuclear data evaluation but also of fundamental nuclear physics.
+Furthermore, we apply the findings from the SCDW analysis to the implementation of the surface correction into the phenomenological deuteron inelastic scattering model.

 The construction of this paper is as follows.
 In Sec.~\ref{Sec_2} we briefly describe the one-step SCDW model for the inclusive $(p,p'x)$ and $(d,d'x)$ reactions.
-We also explain here the phenomenological inelastic scattering model.
-In Sec.~\ref{Sec_3} we compare the calculated energy spectrum of the inclusive $(p,p'x)$ and $(d,d'x)$ reactions with experimental data and clarify the difference of the surface effects between the two reactions.
-Applications for improving the phenomenological model also be conducted here.
+We also explain the phenomenological inelastic scattering model.
+In Sec.~\ref{Sec_3} we compare the calculated energy spectrum of the inclusive $(p,p'x)$ and $(d,d'x)$ reactions with experimental data and clarify the difference of the peripherality between the two reactions.
+Improvements of the phenomenological model are also suggested.
 Finally, a summary is given in Sec.~\ref{Sec_4}.